 By Dean Finnerty

-Longtime steelhead and salmon fishing guide Dean Finnerty is the director of TU’s Wild Steelhead Initiative and the northwest region director of TU’s Sportsmen’s Conservation Project.
+Dean Finnerty of Oregon, a longtime steelhead and salmon guide, is director of TU’s Wild Steelhead Initiative and northwest regional director for TU’s Sportsmen’s Conservation Project.